danielagarcia319/harvardx-capstone-music/README.md

 The final PDF report is stored as `danielagarcia-music-final-report.pdf`.

 To run the code yourself, clone the repository and open the `danielagarcia-capstone-music.Rproj` file.
-The `danielagarcia-music-script.R` file will re-generate the necessary `.Rdata` files to create the final Rmd report.
+Run the `danielagarcia-music-script.R` script to re-generate the necessary `.Rdata` files to create the final Rmd report.

 ## About the Project